MelosGmbhRadicke/NLTemplate/examples/README.md

 > mkdir ./build
 > cd ./build
-> cmake -G "Unix Makefiles"  ../
+> cmake ../
 > make

+or alternativ with gnumake only

 ## todo ##